coder7475/my-blogs/deploy_nginx/Deploy_node_to_ubuntu.md

 }
 ```

-The proxy pass configuration serves files directly, it proxies requests to a local application (in this case, running on port 8001).
+The proxy pass configuration serves files directly; it proxies requests to a local application (in this case, running on port 8001).

 7. With the configuration file created, it isn't live yet.
 To activate it, you'll create a symbolic link to the `sites-enabled` directory:

 ```
-sudo ln -s /etc/nginx/sites-available/mywebsite /etc/nginx/sites-enabled/
+sudo ln -s /etc/nginx/sites-available/example.com /etc/nginx/sites-enabled/example.com
 ```

 Think of this step as "publishing" your configuration, making it live and ready to handle traffic.

 8. Test the configuration before going live:

 ```
 sudo nginx -t
 ```

 Nginx will then parse your configurations and return feedback.
 A successful message indicates that your configurations are error-free.

 9. Time to go live.
-This require a reload:
+This requires a reload:

 ```
 sudo systemctl reload nginx